FaserF/hassio-addons/.unsupported/bt-mqtt-gateway/DOCS.md

 ## 📂 Folder Usage

 * `/share`: Used to store the configuration file `bt-mqtt-gateway.yaml`.
-This allows you to easily edit the configuration from outside the add-on container.
+This allows you to easily edit the configuration from outside the app container.
-* `/data`: Used internally by the add-on for persistent storage.
+* `/data`: Used internally by the app for persistent storage.

 ## Requirements